 Jianhong Wu is a York University Distinguished Research Professor and a Tier 1 Canada Research Chair in Industrial and Applied Mathematics.
 He has a record of exceptional scientific contribution in a number of fields relevant to nonlinear analysis and health research, including health informatics, infectious disease modelling, public health emergency simulations, neural networks, complex data analytics and nonlinear dynamics.
 Wu is well known for his leadership in several renowned national interdisciplinary projects including the Mpime NCE funded infection dynamics modelling project, and the GEOIDE NCE funded geosimulation of disease spread.
 He was awarded the Queen’s Diamond Jubilee medal in 2012.
 He has also been recognized by visiting fellowship internationally such as the Cheung Kong Visiting Professorship and the Alexander von Humboldt Fellow.

-Georg Zoidl is Professor in the Department of Psychology, Faculty of Health and Department of Biology, Faculty of Science and Engineering.
-He is also a Tier 1 Canada Research Chair in Molecular and Cellular Neuroscience.
+Georg Zoidl, Tier 1 CRC in Molecular and Cellular Neuroscience, is a Professor in the Department of Psychology, Faculty of Health and Department of Biology, Faculty of Science and Engineering.
 His research examines the functions of nerve cells in the brain and the visual system as a means to understanding overall brain activity in health and disease.
-In this process he explores the molecular and cellular machinery enabling communication processes in the brain that contribute to vision, learning and memory, and disease-causing conditions
+In this process, he explores the molecular and cellular machinery enabling communication processes in the brain that contribute to vision, learning and memory, and disease-causing conditions.